-Actuating the Tower Up
+Actuating the Tower

 - 1. If the tower is equipped with a bimini, it will not need to be adjusted or removed to safely actuate the tower. - 2.
-Use caution when actuating the tower to the "UP" position.
+Use caution when actuating the tower.
 Ensure that people and gear are clear of the tower movement.